BLOG

 Any awards, scholarships, winning student contests or similar details belong to this section.
 Employers pay attention to achievements in all areas, as they are focused on hiring standout candidates.

-The examples of accomplishments can be Dean’s List, graduation Cum Laude, national awards such as National Merit Scholar, winning a scholarship, or awards for volunteering.
+Examples of accomplishments are Dean's List, Latin awards, national awards such as National Merit Scholar, winning a scholarship, and athletic awards.
 Be sure to list the name of the institution that granted you an award, and year.
 If you have plenty of accomplishments, consider creating a separate section for them.

 Consider including a thesis